Photo top of page: Music in the streets on the F

 million customers were using Free's broadband packages,

-representing a market share of slightly under 20%.
+representing a market share of slightly around 23%.
 Free is traded on

 the Paris stock exchange under the name of its parent company Iliad SA.